mooreryan/InteinFinder/_docs_src/src/config-files.md

 	- Will be created if it does not exist
 	- Pipeline will fail if it does exist

-Both these options are required.
+Both these options are **required**.

 ### InteinFinder DB location

 - `inteins`
     - Path to the file containing the intein DB you want to search against
-	- In most cases, you will use the file [included](TODO) with InteinFinder, but you can always use your own.
+	- In most cases, you will use the file [included](https://github.com/mooreryan/InteinFinder/blob/main/_assets/intein_sequences/all_derep.faa) with InteinFinder, but you can always use your own.
 - `smp_dir`
     - Path to the directory containing `SMP` files to search against
-	- This is the file format that rpsblast uses ([link](TODO)).
+	- This is the file format that rpsblast uses ([link](todo.md)).
-	- In most cases, you will use the file [included](TODO) with InteinFinder, but you can always use your own.
+	- In most cases, you will use the files [included](https://github.com/mooreryan/InteinFinder/tree/main/_assets/smp) with InteinFinder, but you can always use your own.

-Both these options are required.
+Both these options are **required**.

 ### General pipeline options

-These options are all optional.
+These config pairs are all **optional**.
 That means if you leave them out of your config file, they will be assigned to their default values.

 - `clip_region_padding`
     - The "padding" added to each side of the hit region to "clip" from the query sequence and include in the alignment files